MoonlightCapital/MoonlightBot-docs/README.md

 # MoonlightBot Documentation

 Welcome to the documentation for MoonlightBot!
 MoonlightBot is a powerful moderation bot for Discord with a focus on user-friendliness and efficiency.
 It's simple to use and easy to set up, and is run and maintained entirely by volunteers.
-This documentation will teach you everything you need to know to use it to its fullest potential.
+This documentation will teach you everything you need to know to use MoonlightBot to its fullest potential.

 ## Getting Started